 This entry opens the Function Profile.
 On opening a trace file in the Intel Trace Analyzer, the Function Profile is shown by default.
-For more information on the Function Profile, see Section 4.5.
+For more information on the Function Profile, see the section called "The Function Profile Chart".

 • Message Profile (Ctrl+Alt+M)